 What is Google Lighthouse?

 Google Lighthouse, or simply Lighthouse, is a free tool that assesses the quality of web pages.
 Lighthouse can be used on any publicly available page on any website or web application, and scores quality in five categories: performance, accessibility, best practices, SEO, and qualification as a Progressive Web Application.
+These categories are part of core web vitals that Google tracks to help site owners measure usability on webpages.
 For each of these categories, Lighthouse recommends steps to improve the overall user experience on the page.